Cremona

 Not least the mechanical sector, which accounts more than 1,500 production sites and over 800 million Euros of exports.

 To recognize and enhance the cosmetic production chain, was founded the Technological Pole of Cosmetics, which is located in the main regional district of the Italian cosmetic industry, with more than 520 industrial sites out of the 1000 present in Italy and more than 18,000 employees out of 35,000 nationwide.
-See the attachment for more detailed information.

-And the Municipality of Cremona keeps promoting its territory and illustrating its potential through various initiatives, including "Cremona, city of tomorrow".
-A brochure (and the complete document) with key numbers and peculiarities of an attractive area for businesses and citizens.
+And the Municipality of Cremona continues to promote its territory and illustrate its potential through various initiatives, including the new leaflet "Cremona for businesses", with key numbers and peculiarities of an attractive area for businesses and citizens, promoted as part of the initiatives of the AttrACT project.